leungjustin/SEESwebsite/README.md

 ~~Create an ASP.NET MVC web app project in Visual Studio - DONE~~

-Enable Identity in the project configuration, before you create the project, so that it automaically creates Identity user registration and login pages for you as well as adding a DbContext class and code for a database. - WIP
+~~Enable Identity in the project configuration, before you create the project, so that it automaically creates Identity user registration and login pages for you as well as adding a DbContext class and code for a database. - DONE~~

 ~~Put the new project in your Git repository - DONE~~